 In today’s environment, chances are that your data is one of the most important assets in your business.
 As your business grows, using best practices for data governance may give you a competitive edge.
 A good governance plan can help facilitate the transformation of data into useful information.
-The end result is a win-win with a higher probability to increase revenues, streamline your operations, and mitigate risk and compliance issues.
-Ninestone knows that a well-formed governance framework which is suited to your business needs will help optimize the value of your data.
+The end result is a win-win with a higher probability to increase revenues, streamline operations, and mitigate risk and compliance issues.
+A well-formed governance framework which is suited to your business needs will help optimize the value of your data.
 Beginning with industry basics, is a good first step.

 Establish a Starting Point